Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Index Construction

-In contrast to prior work, which can only share work between queries in an ad-hoc manner, \sn can naturally be extended with ``cracking'' functionality \cite{idreos2007database}.
-In particular, when any query executes the target DNN, \sn can cache the target DNN result.
-The records over which the target DNN are executed over can then be added as new cluster representatives.
+In contrast to prior work, which can only share work between queries in an ad-hoc manner, \sn's proxy scores will improve as queries are executed.
+In particular, when any query executes the target labeler on a data record, \sn can cache the target labeler result.
+The records over which the target labeler are executed can then be added as new cluster representatives.
 Computing the distance to the new cluster representative is computationally efficient and trivially parallelizable.
+We note that this is a form of ``cracking'' \cite{idreos2007database}.